-At the Mental Health & Recovery Board of Clark, Greene and Madison Counties, we are committed to protecting your health information and safeguarding that information against unauthorized use or disclosure.
+At Mental Health Recovery Board Clark, Greene, Madison Counties, we are committed to protecting your health information and safeguarding that information against unauthorized use or disclosure.
 This Notice will tell you how we may use and disclose your health information.
 It also describes your rights and the obligations we have regarding the use and disclosure of your health information.

-We are required by law to: 1) maintain the privacy of your health information; 2) provide you Notice of our legal duties and privacy practices with respect to your health information; 3) to abide by the terms of the Notice that is currently in effect; and 4) to notify you if there is a breach of your unsecured health information.
+We are required by law to: 1) maintain the privacy of your health information; 2) give you notice of our legal duties and privacy practices with respect to your health information; 3) abide by the terms of the notice that is currently in effect; and 4) notify you if there is a breach of your unsecured health information.

 HOW WE MAY USE AND DISCLOSE YOUR PERSONAL HEALTH INFORMATION

-Treatment - We do not provide treatment but we may share your personal health information with your health care providers to assist in coordinating your care.
+Treatment - We do not provide treatment but we may share your personal health information with your health care providers for their treatment purposes such as coordination of your care.

-Other Uses and Disclosures - We may also use or disclose your personal health information for the following reasons as permitted or required by applicable law: To alert proper authorities if we reasonably believe that you may be a victim of abuse, neglect, domestic violence or other crimes; to reduce or prevent threats to public health and safety; for health oversight activities such as evaluations, investigations, audits, and inspections; to governmental agencies that monitor your services; for lawsuits and similar proceedings; for public health purposes such as to prevent the spread of a communicable disease; for certain approved research purposes; for law enforcement reasons if required by law or in regards to a crime or suspect; to correctional institutions in regards to inmates; to coroners, medical examiners and funeral directors (for decedents); as required by law; for organ and tissue donation; for specialized government functions such as military and veterans activities, national security and intelligence purposes, and protection of the President; for Workers’ Compensation purposes; for the management and coordination of public benefits programs; to respond to requests from the U.S. Department of Health and Human Services; and for us to receive assistance from consultants that have signed an agreement requiring them to maintain the confidentiality of your personal information.
-Also, if you have a guardian or a power of attorney, we are permitted to provide information to your guardian or attorney in fact.
+Other Uses and Disclosures - We may also use or disclose your health information, in accordance with specific requirements in the law, for the following purposes: To alert proper authorities if we reasonably believe that you may be a victim of abuse, neglect, domestic violence or other crimes; to reduce or prevent threats to public health and safety; for health oversight activities such as evaluations, investigations, audits, and inspections; to governmental agencies that monitor your services; for lawsuits and similar proceedings; for public health purposes such as to prevent the spread of a communicable disease; for certain approved research purposes; for law enforcement reasons if required by law or in regards to a crime or suspect; to correctional institutions in regards to inmates; to coroners, medical examiners and funeral directors (for decedents); as required by law; for specialized government functions such as military and veterans activities, national security and intelligence purposes, and protection of the President; for Workers’ Compensation purposes; for the management and coordination of public benefits programs; to respond to requests from the U.S. Department of Health and Human Services; and for us to receive assistance from business associates that have signed an agreement requiring them to maintain the confidentiality of your health information.
+If you have a guardian or a power of attorney, we are also permitted to provide information to your guardian or attorney in fact.

 Uses and Disclosures That Require Your Permission

-We are prohibited from selling your personal information, such as to a company that wants your information in order to contact you about their services, without your written permission.
+We are prohibited from selling your health information, such as to a company that wants your information in order to contact you about their services, without your written permission.

-We are prohibited from using or disclosing your personal information for marketing purposes, such as to promote our services, without your written permission.
+We are prohibited from using or disclosing your health information for marketing purposes, such as to promote our services, without your written permission.

 All other uses and disclosures of your health information not described in this Notice will be made only with your written permission.
 If you provide us permission to use or disclose health information about you, you may revoke that permission, in writing, at any time.
-If you revoke your permission, we will no longer use or disclose your health information for the purposes state in your written permission except for those that we have already made prior to your revoking that permission.
+If you revoke your permission, we will no longer use or disclose your health information for the reasons covered by your written permission.
+We are unable to take back any disclosures we have already made with your permission.

 POTENTIAL IMPACT OF OTHER APPLICABLE LAWS

-If any state or federal privacy laws require us to provide you with more privacy protections than those explained here, then we must also follow that law.
-For example, drug and alcohol treatment records generally receive greater protections under federal law.
+If any state or federal privacy law requires us to provide you with more privacy protections than those described in this Notice, then we must also follow that law in addition to HIPAA.
+For example, substance use disorder treatment records generally receive greater protections under federal law.

 YOUR RIGHTS REGARDING YOUR PERSONAL HEALTH INFORMATION